chinchalinchin/cloudformation-templates/README.md

 ./scripts/aws/clone-bb-repos --environments Dev,Staging,Prod
 ```

-Once the repositories are cloned, the final stack, the PipelineStack, can be stood up,
+The SonarQube resources can be stood up after the **VPCStack** has been setup,

 ```
-./scripts/stacks/devops/pipeline-stack
+./scripts/aws/devops/sonar-stack
 ```

 ## Application Stack